itwurl/BoneDoc/README.md

 BoneDocServer started.
 Listening on port 61180 ...
 ```

-For local use, BoneDoc two arguments that can be passed via the command line.
+For local use, BoneDoc needs two arguments that can be passed via the command line.

 Arguments are paths to the mesh file and the landmark file.